-Logging in will bring up the main page of the web-based management module.
-Click the D-Link DSL-500 folder located below the D-Link logo in the upper lefthand corner.
-This folder will open revealing the management menu options.
-These options include PPPoE Configuration, DHCP Configuration, NAT Configuration, Port Redirection, Advanced Filter/Firewall, Connection Type, Line Condition, Save Changes, Update Firmware and Summary.
+Logging in will bring up the PPPoE Configuration window of the web-based management module.
+Click the DSL-504 folder located below the D-Link logo in the upper left corner.
+The folder will open revealing the management menu option buttons.
+If this is the first time the Web Manager is used, the options will be listed as follows: PPPoE Configuration, DHCP Configuration, NAT Configuration, Port Redirection, Advanced Filter/Firewall, Connection Type, OAM Loopback Test, Line Condition, User Name and Password, Save Changes, Update Firmware and Summary.
+The first menu item may read PPPoA Configuration or Static IP Address Configuration if the device has been configured for these connection types.
 The various management options are explained in the following sections.
-To access any of the option menus click on the appropriate button in the main menu window.
+To access any of the option menus click on the appropriate option button.